 What says fun like a long drive with kids, no iPads or DVD players and lots of walking?
 I know right!
 Exactly my idea of fun (well it would be if you swapped out the kids for some peaceful music!).

-So early one sunny winter morning (a couple of weeks ago) I packed some tasty lunchboxes for the kids, lots of bottled water, some treats for emergency bribery and our sunscreen.
+So early one sunny winter morning I packed some tasty lunchboxes for the kids, lots of bottled water, some treats for emergency bribery and our sunscreen.
 We then drove down to the Illawarra, a beautiful area of NSW, roughly a 2 hour drive south of Sydney.